 You are on the dance floor when you are in the action: a necessary place for leaders to be on occasion.
 But to understand what’s happening there you need a different perspective.
 That’s when you get onto the balcony.
 It provides distance and an alternative vantage point.

-Richard Boston outlines four increasingly sophisticated ways of shifting our perspective.
+Richard Boston and Karen Ellis outline four increasingly sophisticated ways of shifting our perspective.
 Each one building and expanding on the others, bringing in more of the context and broadening our perception of the factors influencing what’s going on.

 In the first-person perspective, we’re concerned only with our own point of view: ‘this is what I think; this is how I feel.’
 We are caught up in our own story with little regard for others.
 There are times when this is a necessary stance; but ultimately if we can’t move out of our own take on things, we’re unlikely to be able to take on the views of others or be able to have a fuller viewpoint of what’s going on.